-- A written agreement between the owner of the animals and the farm must be in place. - All animals must be clearly identifiable by earmarks or comparable marking.

-- All animals must be kept concerning the management, medicinal treatment and feeding according to this standard. - If guest animals fulfil these requirements, they can be integrated in fodder-manure-balance of the certified farm.
+- A written agreement between the owner of the animals and the farm must be in place.
+In well justified cases the national organisation may regulate this differently.
+For example, for cooperatives or farmer groups, when the administrative effort is considered too high. - All animals must be clearly identifiable by earmarks or comparable marking. - All animals must be kept concerning the management, medicinal treatment and feeding according to this standard. - If guest animals fulfil these requirements, they can be integrated in fodder-manure-balance of the certified farm.

-If guest animals do not fulfil the above mentioned requirements and are fed organic or conventional fodder the following conditions are required:
+If guest animals do not fulfil the above-mentioned requirements and are fed organic or conventional fodder the following conditions are required:

-- A written agreement between the owner of the animals and the farm must be in place. - Animals have to be clearly separated in stables and on pastures. - The feeding of the animals has to be clearly separated. - If guest animals are kept under separated conditions, they can be integrated in fodder-manure-balance on the basis of a fodder-manure-cooperation according to 6.3.4. only if they are kept at least organic.
+- A written agreement between the owner of the animals and the farm must be in place. - Animals have to be clearly separated in stables and on pastures. - The feeding of the animals has to be clearly separated. - If guest animals are kept under separated conditions, they can be integrated in fodder-manure-balance on the basis of a fodder-manure-cooperation according to $\underline{6.3.4.}$ only if they are kept at least organic.

-In both cases an exemption is required from the respective certifying organisation (APP 15: see Appendix 7).
+In both cases an exemption is required from the respective certifying organisation (APP 14: see Appendix 7).
 The request for the exemption must have a clear description of the circumstances especially with regard to separation measures.